jmackraz/baker-house/README.rst

 Status
 ------

-* End-to-end Alexa->Lambda->IoT Shadow->IoT Client->Hub Service working.
-* The interface to Onkyo/Integra hardware not yet wired in
+* IT WORKS!

 To Do
 -----

 V1

-* Wire up the library for controlling actual receiver
+* DONE Wire up the library for controlling actual receiver
+* DONE Aliases: sonos<->cd, directv<->sat
+* DONE Figure out whether to reconcile one-to-many and sonos mapping in return values
+* DONE Confirm update of values from hardware work for IoT

+V2
+* support "Alexa ... what is the current input selection?"
 * Current requires an Echo registered to my AWS account.
 Explore options.
-* Explore using a repository for skill configuration/interaction, with or without lambda [any secrets in there?]
+* handle ValueError exceptions for bad input

 Later

 * Write up minimalist instructions for how to set up the AWS stuff
+* Explore using a repository for skill configuration/interaction, with or without lambda [any secrets in there?]
 * Maybe some scripts that set up all the AWS stuff, based on config values you specify
 * Maybe one solution will be to set up everything from recipe in an AWS account tied to my consumer login.